 8.1.1.2.1.3 Non-Spinning Reserve Qualification

-(1) Each Resource providing Non-Spin must be capable of being synchronized and ramped to its Ancillary Service Schedule for Non-Spin within 30 minutes.
+(1) Each Off-Line Resource being offered in to provide Non-Spin must be capable of being synchronized and ramped to its Ancillary Service award for Non-Spin within 30 minutes.
 Non-Spin may be provided from Generation Resource capacity that can ramp within 30 minutes or Load Resources capable of unloading within 30 minutes.
 Non-Spin may only be provided from capacity that is not fulfilling any other energy or capacity commitment.

+(2) All Resources qualified to participate in SCED are also qualified to provide Non-Spin when the Resource is On-Line.
+The amount of Non-Spin for which the Resource is qualified when On-Line is limited to the amount of capacity that can be ramped or unloaded within 30 minutes.

-(2) A Controllable Load Resource providing Non-Spin must be qualified to participate in SCED and must provide a telemetered output signal, including breaker status.
+(3) A Controllable Load Resource offering to provide Non-Spin must be qualified to participate in SCED and must provide a telemetered output signal, including breaker status.

-(3) Each Generation Resource and Controllable Load Resource providing Non-Spin must meet additional technical requirements specified in this Section.
+(4) Each Resource providing Non-Spin when Off-Line must meet additional technical requirements specified in this Section.

-(4) QSEs using a Controllable Load Resource to provide Non-Spin must be capable of responding to ERCOT Dispatch Instructions in a similar manner to QSEs using Generation Resource to provide Non-Spin.
+(5) QSEs using a Controllable Load Resource to provide Non-Spin must be capable of responding to ERCOT Dispatch Instructions in a similar manner to QSEs using Generation Resource to provide Non-Spin.

-(5) Each QSE shall ensure that each Resource is able to meet the Resource’s obligations to provide the Ancillary Service Resource Responsibility.
-Each Generation Resource and Controllable Load Resource providing Non-Spin must meet additional technical requirements specified in this Section.
+(6) Each QSE shall ensure that each Resource is able to meet the Resource’s obligations to provide the Ancillary Service award.

-(6) For any Resource requesting qualification for Non-Spin, a qualification test for each Resource to provide Non-Spin is conducted during a continuous eight hour period agreed to by the QSE and ERCOT.
+(7) For any Resource requesting qualification for providing Non-Spin when Off-Line, a qualification test for each Resource to provide Non-Spin is conducted during a continuous eight hour period agreed to by the QSE and ERCOT.
 ERCOT shall confirm the date and time of the test with the QSE.
 ERCOT shall administer the following test requirements.

 (a) At any time during the window (selected by ERCOT when market and reliability conditions allow and not previously disclosed to the QSE), ERCOT shall notify the QSE by using the messaging system and requesting that the QSE provide an amount of Non-Spin from each Resource equal to the amount for which the QSE is requesting qualification.
 The QSE shall acknowledge the start of the test.

-(b) For Generation Resources: during the test window, ERCOT shall send a message to the QSE representing a Generation Resources to deploy Non-Spin.
-ERCOT shall monitor the adjustment of the Generation Resource’s Non-Spin Ancillary Service Schedule within five minutes for Resources On-Line.
+(b) For Off-Line Resources during the test window, ERCOT shall send a message to the QSE representing a Resource to deploy Non-Spin.
 ERCOT shall measure the test Resource’s response as described under Section 8.1.1.4.3, Non-Spinning Reserve Service Energy Deployment Criteria.
-ERCOT shall evaluate the response of the Generation Resource given the current operating conditions of the system and determine the Resource’s qualification to provide Non-Spin.
+ERCOT shall evaluate the response of the Resource given the current operating conditions of the system and determine the Resource’s qualification to provide Non-Spin.

-(c) For Controllable Load Resources, ERCOT shall send an instruction to deploy Non-Spin.
-ERCOT shall measure the Resource’s response as described under Section 8.1.1.4.3.
+(8) The maximum quantity of Non-Spin that an individual Resource is qualified to provide is limited to the amount of Non-Spin that can be sustained by the Resource for at least one hour.